EN

 Additional tips for finding the apartment:

 1. Apartment rent (including utilities) should not exceed one-third of your net income.
+However, it’s just a rule of thumb for landlords, not a law.
 Remember that you must also provide your landlord with a security deposit.

 2. Set up a search alert so you are immediately notified by email when a new apartment meeting your criteria becomes available.